dropzone/dropzone/index.md

 Example:

 {% highlight javascript %}
-// Already instantiated dropzones are accessible with `Dropzone.forElement(element)`
-// or myDomElement.element
-var myDropzone = Dropzone.forElement("#my-dropzone");

-myDropzone.on("addedfile", function(file) {
-  /* Maybe display some more file information on your page */ });

-// Or from within a configuration:
+// The recommended way from within the init configuration:
 Dropzone.options.myAwesomeDropzone = {
   init: function() {
     this.on("addedfile", function(file) { alert("Added file."); });
   }
 };

+// Or programmatically, when creating a Dropzone.
+// This is more complex and should only be used if you need to create your
+// Dropzones on demand.
+//
+// This example uses jQuery so it creates the Dropzone, only when the DOM has
+// loaded.

+// Disabling autoDiscover, otherwise Dropzone will try to attach twice.
+Dropzone.autoDiscover = false;
+// or disable for specific dropzone:
+// Dropzone.options.myDropzone = false;

+$(function() {
+  // Now that the DOM is fully loaded, create the dropzone, and setup the
+  // event listeners

+  var myDropzone = new Dropzone("#my-dropzone");

+  myDropzone.on("addedfile", function(file) {
+    /* Maybe display some more file information on your page */ });

+})
 {% endhighlight %}